 A few minutes later, we landed.
 Reality slapped us in the face at that point.
 I remember as we rolled past a connecting runway, I had a glimpse of an F-15 sitting there with an Air Force crew around it.
 What caught my attention was the plane had missiles under its wings.
 White ones.
 It was loaded for combat.

 We stopped a few minutes later and got out.
 We stood in the sand as our duffel bags were unloaded.
 We picked them up and waited for someone to tell us what to do next.

 What to do next turned out to be get some sleep.
-Buses wouldn’t be here until after sunrise, and we were hours away from that.
-I put my duffel and ruck down in the sand next to a busy runway.
-Spread about me were the two hundred plus people who’d flown with me.
+Buses wouldn’t be there until after sunrise, and we were hours away from that.
+I put my duffel and ruck down in the sand next to the busy runway.
+Spread out about me were the two hundred plus people who’d flown with me.

 With jet fighters screaming down the runway, helicopters flying overhead, and engines whining, we lay down and slept.